-(1) be provided if needed to enable an applicant, a recipient, and a former recipient to work, attend, and participate in required Choices services, or access necessary support services if alternative transportation resources are not available:

-(2) not extend beyond four months for applicants or former recipients who are unemployed and not receiving temporary cash assistance; and

-(3) use the most economical means of transportation that meets the individual's needs.
+- (1) be provided if needed to enable an applicant, a recipient, and a former recipient to work, attend, and participate in required Choices services, or access necessary support services if alternative transportation resources are not available: - (2) not extend beyond four months for applicants or former recipients who are unemployed and not receiving temporary cash assistance; and - (3) use the most economical means of transportation that meets the individual's needs.

-§811.64.Work-Related Expenses.
+§811.64.
+Work-Related Expenses.

-(a) If other resources are not available, work-related expenses necessary for applicants, recipients, or former recipients to accept or retain specific and verified job offers that pay at least the federal minimum wage may be provided or reimbursed.

-(b) A Board shall develop written policies related to the methods and limitations for provision of work-related expenses.

-(c) Work-related expenses may include: tools, uniforms, equipment, transportation, car repairs, housing or moving expenses, and the cost of vocationally required examinations or certificates.
+- (a) If other resources are not available, work-related expenses necessary for applicants, recipients, or former recipients to accept or retain specific and verified job offers that pay at least the federal minimum wage may be provided or reimbursed. - (b) A Board shall ensure that written policies are developed related to the methods and limitations for provision of work-related expenses. - (c) Work-related expenses may include: tools, uniforms, equipment, transportation, car repairs, housing or moving expenses, and the cost of vocationally required examinations or certificates.

-§811.65.Wheels to Work.
+§811.65.
+Wheels to Work.

-(a) The Agency may develop a Wheels to Work initiative in which local nonprofit organizations provide automobiles for Choices individuals who have obtained employment but are unable to accept or retain the employment solely because of a lack of transportation.

-(b) A Board may assist individuals who verify the need for an automobile to accept or retain employment by referring them to available providers.

-(c) Persons or organizations donating automobiles under a Wheels to Work initiative shall receive a charitable donation receipt for federal income tax purposes.
+- (a) The Agency may develop a Wheels to Work initiative in which local nonprofit organizations provide automobiles for Choices individuals who have obtained employment but are unable to accept or retain the employment solely because of a lack of transportation. - (b) A Board may, through local policies and procedures, establish services to assist individuals who verify the need for an automobile to accept or retain employment by referring them to available providers. - (c) Persons or organizations donating automobiles under a Wheels to Work initiative shall receive a charitable donation receipt for federal income tax purposes.

-§811.66.General Equivalency Diploma (GED) Testing Payments.
+§811.66.
+General Equivalency Diploma (GED) Testing Payments.